Zengyi-Qin/fine-biostate/README.md

-# bioenet
-Learning Fine-grained Estimate of Biological States from Coarse Labels
+# Learning Fine-grained Estimate of Biological States from Coarse Labels